 Today, the Aran sweater is considered to be a must-have staple for any discerning wardrobe.
-Last year it took its rightful place alongside such fashion icons as the little black dress and Levi jeans in the “Is Fashion Modern” exhibition at New York’s Museum of Modern Art.
+In 2017 it took its rightful place alongside such fashion icons as the little black dress and Levi jeans in the “Is Fashion Modern” exhibition at New York’s Museum of Modern Art.

 So back to the stitches!
 Here are 5 classic stitch patterns beautifully crafted in 5 key pieces from The Irish Store Collection.